©Christin Gilbert, courtesy Farmboy Fine Arts

 In 1953, the Foundation’s name was changed to the Mr. and Mrs. P.A.
 Woodward’s Foundation.

-The Foundation does not solicit or receive funds from any sources.
 The assets of the Foundation represent lifetime gifts to the Foundation from the late Mr. and Mrs. Woodward, together with the residue from their estates following the death of Mr. Woodward in 1968 and Mrs. Woodward in 1970.
 Since then the portfolio continues to grow under the management of the Foundation’s Executive Committee.